CosineGaming/nv-moba/README.md

 Main mechanics ideas:

-- Teams start side-by-side and must get to objective
+- [x] Teams start side-by-side and must get to objective
-- Objective is a see-saw: have more mass on your side of point
+- [x] Objective is a see-saw: have more mass on your side of point

 Side mechanics ideas:

-- Maze-like map
+- [ ] Maze-like map
-- After enough movement, player can switch characters (switching is a mechanic, not a meta-game! no one-tricks)
+- [x] After enough movement, player can switch characters (switching is a mechanic, not a meta-game! no one-tricks)
-- Speed up slowly over time.
+- [ ] Speed up slowly over time.
 Reset on switch

 Current heroes:

 - Active:
   - Wallriding mfer
-More offensive
+- Offensive:
   - WallMAKING mfer
   - An ATTRACTIVE mfer